Ingle Farm

 An assessment of population growth drivers in Ingle Farm reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Ingle Farm's population was approximately 16,191 as of August 2025.
-This figure represents an increase of 510 people, a rise of 3.3%, since the 2021 Census which reported a population of 15,681.
-The change is inferred from ABS's estimated resident population of 16,156 in June 2024 and an additional 140 validated new addresses after the Census date.
-This results in a population density of 2,179 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Ingle Farm's growth rate since the census, at 3.3%, is within 0.4 percentage points of the SA3 area's growth rate of 3.7%.
-Overseas migration was the primary driver of population growth in recent periods.
+Based on AreaSearch's analysis, Ingle Farm's population is around 16,191 as of Nov 2025.
+This reflects an increase of 510 people (3.3%) since the 2021 Census, which reported a population of 15,681 people.
+The change is inferred from the estimated resident population of 16,156 from the ABS as of June 2024 and an additional 140 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,179 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Ingle Farm's 3.3% growth since census positions it within 0.4 percentage points of the SA3 area (3.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on projected demographic shifts, Ingle Farm is expected to grow by just below the median rate of national statistical areas.
-By 2041, the area is projected to have an additional 1,204 persons, representing a total increase of 7.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected for Ingle Farm by 2041.
+The area is expected to grow by 1,204 persons based on the latest population numbers, with an increase of 7.2% in total over the 17 years.

 Frequently Asked Questions - Population